Tuesday, 11 November 2008

 This visa is ONLY for those on a tourist or student visa.

 A permission to sign a contract visa is useful if you want to sign contracts, whether they be for work or to purchase things, such as vehicles or property.
-You can find info in Spanish at DIGEMIN.
+This visa is not a work visa!
+It just lets you legally sign contracts.
+You can find information at Migraciones.
 It's called "permiso para firmar contratos".
+Here's what you'll need.

-● Your Andean Card (embarkment card).
+• Your TAM / Andean Card (embarkment card).
 If lost it, you will have to replace it.

-You have to pay the fees in the Banco de la Nacion.
-(Don't pay at immigrations, the lines are super long.
-Pay at any other Banco de la Nacion before you go to immigrations).
 Make copies of everything so that they can stamp your copies.
-Leave the originals at the Mesa de Partes at Immigrations come back when they tell you to, usually in two days.
+Leave the originals at the Mesa de Partes at Immigrations and come back when they tell you to.
+It usually takes a couple days.
 Here's a person's story on how easy it is to get the permission to sign a contract visa.

 1. Hi,